Gabriel Arias Preview, Player Props: Guardians vs. Angels

 - The pitching staff for the Angels has a collective 9.1 K/9, the seventh-best in the league.

-- The Angels' 4.80 team ERA ranks 25th among all league pitching staffs.
+- The Angels' 4.78 team ERA ranks 25th among all MLB pitching staffs.

-- His most recent appearance was on Sunday against the Oakland Athletics, when the lefty threw 5 1/3 innings, surrendering three earned runs while allowing three hits.
+- In his most recent appearance on Tuesday, the left-hander tossed six innings against the Baltimore Orioles, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.